AndyL86/throwback-developments/README.md

 - #### **Unregistered site user:**

    - As a user, I can quickly understand the sites purpose and navigate through the sites content easily, without any confusion.
-   - As a user, I can view a list of featured products on the landing page with clearly visible images, titles and prices.
+   - As a user, I can view a list of featured products on the landing page with clearly visible images, titles and prices and redirect users to the product details when clicked.
    - As a user, I can subscribe to a Newsletter with my email address and receive updates and offers.
    - As a user, I can make enquiries via the contact form.
-   - As a user, I can click each product to view the product details including price, SKU, category, description, rating and product reviews.
+   - As a user, I can click each product on the all products page to view the product details including price, SKU, category, description, rating and product reviews.
    - As a user, I can organise products in the products list by category, rating in descending order and price in ascending order.
+   - As a user, I can filter products via the search function at the top of the page.
-   - As a user, I can easily register for an account which stores my name and address details once completed.
+   - As a user, I can easily register for an account and receive an account registration confirmation email to confirm my account.

 <br>

 - #### **Regsitered site user:**

-   - As a user, I am able to receive a confirmation email once my account has been registered.
+   - As a user, I can easily log in and log out of my account and receive a pop up message alert to notify me of the action.
    - As a user, I can add products I like to my wishlist and remove products no longer required.
-   - As a user, I can easily log in and log out of my account and receive a pop up message alert to notify me of the action.
    - As a user, I can add product reviews and ratings to products I have purchased so that others can see my experience.
-   - As a user, I can access my account information to view my order history including the order number, date purchased and products purchased.
+   - As a user, I can access my account information to update my delivery details, view my order history including the order number, date purchased and products purchased.

 <br>